-Many people are unaware that over 500 plant species rely on bats to pollinate their flowers, including species of mango, banana, cocoa, durian, guava and agave (used to make tequila).
-So, next time you eat some chocolate, say thanks to the bats!
+Many people are unaware that over 500 plant species rely on bats to pollinate their flowers, including species of mango, banana, durian, guava and agave (used to make tequila).
+So, next time you drink some tequila or eat a mango, say thanks to the bats!
 The pollination of plants by bats is called chiropterophily.

 Plants pollinated by bats often have pale nocturnal flowers (in contrast, bees are mostly attracted to bright, daytime flowers).
 These flowers are often large and bell shaped, and some bats have evolved specifically to reach the nectar at the bottom of them.
 The tube-lipped nectar bat of Ecuador and the banana bat that lives only on the Pacific coast of Mexico both have extraordinarily long tongues for this exact reason.
 The tube-lipped nectar bat’s tongue is more than one and a half times the length of its body!